moe-aal/iMoPlant/README.md

 ## Building the Payload
 **Create a new file named *payload.txt* and paste the following to it**</br>
-Better yet, **look online for Rubber-Ducky Payloads** and find the payload that suits your needs. <br/>
+Better yet, **look for Rubber-Ducky Payloads online** and find the payload that suits your needs. <br/>
 You can find a handful of payload options here **https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads**.</br>
 For **demonstration purposes**, we will use the following payload. </br>
 ```